Owned67/MonumentAddonsTanki/README.md

 - `maspawngroup set <option> <value>` -- Sets a property of the spawn group you are looking at.
   - `Name`: string -- This name must be unique for the given profile + monument.
 This name can be used to create additional spawn points for this spawn group using `maspawnpoint create <group_name>`.
   - `MaxPopulation`: number -- The maximum number of entities that can be spawned across all spawn points in this spawn group.
-  - `RespawnDelayMin`: number -- The minimum time in minutes to wait between spawning entities.
+  - `RespawnDelayMin`: number -- The minimum time in seconds to wait between spawning entities.
-  - `RespawnDelayMax`: number -- The maximum time in minutes to wait between spawning entities.
+  - `RespawnDelayMax`: number -- The maximum time in seconds to wait between spawning entities.
+Set to `0` to disable automated respawns, which is useful if you are associating the spawn group with a puzzle.
-  - `SpawnPerTickMin`: number -- The minumum number of entities to try to spawn in a batch.
+  - `SpawnPerTickMin`: number -- The minimum number of entities to try to spawn in a batch.
   - `SpawnPerTickMax`: number -- The maximum number of entities to try to spawn in a batch.
   - `InitialSpawn`: true/false -- While `true`, the spawn group will spawn entities as soon as the spawn group is created (e.g., when the profile loads, when the plugin loads, or when the server reboots).
 While `false`, the spawn group will not spawn any entities initially, but will still spawn them later according to the defined schedule.
   - `PreventDuplicates`: true/false -- While `true`, only one of each entity prefab can be present across all spawn points in the spawn group.
 Vanilla Rust uses this property for spawning modules at desert military bases.
+  - `PauseScheduleWhileFull`: true/false -- While `true`, the next spawn will not be scheduled until the spawn group is below its max population.
+For instance, if the spawn group is at 2/2 population, and respawn delay is set to 30 minutes, once the population reaches 1/2, the 30 minute respawn timer will be started.
+In vanilla Rust, this feature does not exist, meaning the timer is always going, allowing for situations where loot spawns shortly after loot is taken.
+  - `RespawnWhenNearestPuzzleResets`: true/false -- While `true`, the spawn group will associate with the closest nearby vanilla puzzle.
+When that puzzle resets, the spawn group will despawn all entities and run one spawn tick (same behavior as when you run `maspawngroup respawn`).
+This is useful if you want to add spawn points for extra loot at vanilla puzzles.
+Note: This can only associate a custom spawn group with a **vanilla** puzzle.
+If you want to associate a custom spawn group with a **custom** puzzle, you must associate directly (e.g., `mapuzzle add <group_name>` while looking at the puzzle root entity).
 - `maspawngroup add <entity> <weight>` -- Adds the specified entity prefab to the spawn group you are looking at.
 - `maspawngroup remove <entity>` -- Removes the specified entity prefab from the spawn group you are looking at.
 - `maspawngroup spawn` -- Runs one spawn tick for the spawn group.
 For example, if you have set `SpawnPerTickMin` to 1 and `SpawnPerTickMax` to 2, running this command will spawn 1-2 entities, as long as there are available spawn points and sufficient population headroom.